 - observing high standards of integrity and fair-dealing in the conduct of its business, and

 - acting with due care, diligence and skill.

 QTC’s Compliance Policy requires that QTC and all employees comply with the letter and the spirit of all relevant laws and regulations, industry standards, and relevant government policies, as well as QTC’s own policies and procedures.

 Remuneration: Board and Committee

-For the year ending 30 June 2013, the remuneration and committee fees of the QTC Capital Market Board members were as follows:
+For the year ending 30 June 2014, the remuneration and committee fees of the QTC Capital Market Board members (excluding superannuation contributions and non-monetary benefits) were as follows:

 Australian Government Guarantee (AGG): Also known as the Commonwealth Government Guarantee.
 In response to the global financial crisis, on 25 March 2009, the Australian Government provided a time-limited, voluntary guarantee over existing and new Australian state and territory government borrowing.
 On 16 June 2009, the Queensland Government took up the guarantee on all existing QTC AUD denominated benchmark bond lines (global and domestic) with a maturity date of between 12 months and 180 months (1-15 years).
 The RBA approved QTC’s application on 11 December 2009.
 The AGG was withdrawn for new borrowings after 31 December 2010.

 Basis point: One hundredth of one per cent (0.01%).